KirkBaguley/politicalperspective/README.md

 # Political Perspective
-Political Perspective is a web app designed to bring articles on similar topics from different viewpoints to the same place.
+Political Perspective is a web app designed in Spring 2021, to bring articles on similar topics from different viewpoints to the same place.
 It does so by scraping articles using a Python web scraper and storing them in a PostgreSQL database.
 The API uses a database query to compare article title similarity when selecting similar articles.
 The reading page allows for easy transitions between different article viewpoints.

 ## Resource